 The Permittees shall conduct chemical and physical characterization prior to treatment of MTRUW.
 The Permittees shall use documented AK, as described in Attachment Section C.3.1.1, to determine whether or not the waste stream is regulated as a hazardous waste.
 The Permittees shall use process knowledge, chemical analytical data, or both to adequately characterize the MTRUW prior to stabilization.
 If process information is not sufficient, the Permittees shall periodically sample and analyze the wastes to be treated by stabilization for pH and for TC metals listed in 40 CFR § 261.24 to establish a baseline, as appropriate.
-Based on documented AK, these wastes do not contain VOCs or SVOCs.
+Based on documented AK, the wastes treated by stabilization at TA-55 do not contain VOCs or SVOCs.
 Parameters and analytical methods for specific hazardous constituents are presented in Table C-18.